XdpCs/print-value/README.md

 ## Why I write this tool

 When I use fmt.Print-related functions to output a struct pointer, it prints the address.
-At this point, you can choose to implement the String() method, but I'm too lazy, so I wrote this tool."
+At this point, you can choose to implement the String() method, but I'm too lazy, so I wrote this tool.

 ## install